 - 12. No student may enrol in a module who does not have the prerequisite(s) for that module save with the permission of the Head of the School concerned and of the Dean of the relevant Faculty. - 13.
-Normally, no full-time student may enrol for a 3000 level module with fewer than 200 credits, including at least 40 at 2000 Level.
+Normally, no full-time student may enrol for a 3000 level module with fewer than 200 credits, including at least 40 at 2000 level.
 Modules at 4000 and 5000 level may only be taken as part of an approved honours programme. - 14.
 Regular attendance (as set down in School Handbooks) is required from all students who wish to proceed in a module.
 Students who breach this requirement will have their permission to proceed in that module revoked and may not attend further classes or examinations. - 15.
 No student who has been absent from a module for three consecutive weeks shall be permitted to continue in that module, save in exceptional circumstances and with the consent of the Dean of the relevant Faculty. - 16.
 A student who is absent from classes, or withdraws from the University, for a two year period, may be required to reapply for admission and in such circumstances the Dean of the Faculty will determine the amount and nature of the credit to be awarded in respect of any previous study. - 17.
 To gain a pass in a module a student must perform at, or above, the standard specified in the School Handbook for that module.
 A student who gains a pass in a module shall be awarded the credits for that module. - 18.
 The method of assessment for a module shall be by examination, by assessment of coursework, or by a combination of both, or by a means of a written dissertation. - 19.
 There will be a diet of examinations at the end of each semester and there will be a reassessment diet, or other reassessment opportunity, before the end of the session. - 20.
-Students enrolled in a module require permission from their Head of School to proceed (a) to an end-ofsemester assessment; (b) to an initial reassessment; and (c) need permission from the Dean to proceed to a subsequent reassessment under such arrangements as govern Limitation of Studies: Reassessment for Non-Matriculated Students (see regulation 40).
-Permission under (a) will be issued where a student has performed in the continuously assessed part of the module at or above a threshold level laid down in School Handbooks; under (b) will be issued where a student has performed in the end-of-semester examination at or above a threshold level laid down in School Handbooks; and under (c) will be issued under provisions that are set out in Senate Regulation 40. - 21.
+Students enrolled in a module require, from their Head of School, (a) permission to proceed to an end-of-semester assessment and (if unsuccessful in the assessment) (b) permission to proceed to reassessment. - Such permission will be issued in these two situations as follows: - (a) where the student has fulfilled the terms and conditions of attendance and submission of work required in the School Regulations; and - (b) where the student has in the end-of-semester examination fulfilled the requirements laid down in the School Handbook. - 21.
 Students who fail reassessment in a module are not eligible for a further reassessment (except under the rules that govern Limitations of Studies: Reassessment for Non-matriculated Students (see regulation 40)).